-It’s not just locals, either, since beer lovers travel from across the country – indeed, the world – to get a sip of the 10.25% abv. craft suds.
+It’s not just locals lapping it up either, since beer lovers travel from across the country – indeed, the world – to get a sip of the 10.25% abv. craft suds.

-The annual Battle of the Brews, every spring at the Sonoma County Fairgrounds, allows visitors to sample from dozens of beers from the Craft Brew Cup Best of Show, and indulge in the Sonoma County Best Bites food offerings.
+The annual Battle of the Brews, every spring at the Sonoma County Fairgrounds, allows visitors to sample beers, admire the judging for the Craft Brew Cup Best of Show competition, and indulge in the Sonoma County Best Bites food offerings.
 Mark your calendar for April 6, 2019.

-Gear up for the IPA 10k & Beer Mile Invitational, held in spring in Sebastopol.
+Gear up for the IPA 10k & Beer Mile Invitational, held each spring in Sebastopol.
 The race begins and ends at the Barlow and includes beer, music, and food.
 Mark your calendar for April 13, 2019.

 On the legendary front, a few of Sonoma County’s best-known brew houses include Bear Republic Brewing Company in Healdsburg, Lagunitas Brewing Company in Petaluma, and Russian River Brewing Company in Santa Rosa.

-Bear Republic’s Rohnert Park brewery is Bear Republic Brewing Company Lakeside.
+Bear Republic also recently debuted a second location, its Bear Republic Brewing Company Lakeside in Rohnert Park.
 It’s a terrific destination, complete with a full restaurant, on-site brewing, full wine and spirits bars featuring beer cocktails, and live music.